 • Avoid twisting and awkward postures.

-• Weight over your feet – stand naturally and keep back straight.
+• Weight over your feet – stand naturally and keep your back straight.

 • Share the load – take turns with your team partner.